 Study Away Programs

-Partnering with Butler University, Centre sends students in the fall and spring to the nation’s capital, where they will complete internships and take courses that focus on the art and architecture of Washington and the “City as Text.”
-Students work a regular workday (often 9 to 5) Mondays through Thursdays.
-For this, students receive six hours of internship credit, the maximum currently allowed at Centre.
-Occasionally, an internship will be paid—though you should not count on that.
+Partnering with Butler University, Centre sends students in the fall and spring to the nation's capital, where they complete internships and take courses that focus on the art and architecture of Washington and "Politics and Policy in our Nations Capital “.
+Typically, students work a regular workday (often 9 to 5) Mondays through Thursdays.
+For this, students receive six hours of internship credit.
+Occasionally, an internship will be paid, though students should not count on that, most internships are non-paid.

 Internship opportunities are available in a wide array of fields: students who have participated in the program have interned with the Speaker and Minority Leader of the U.S. House of Representatives; ABC, CBS, NBC, Fox News, and CNN; the Holocaust and Air and Space Museums; Amnesty International and the Organization of American States; more than 20 Senators from both parties; the United Nations Foundation; the Pentagon, State Department, and Agency for International Development; the National Rehabilitation Center; and many law firms, think tanks and advocacy groups.

-• Students take two three-hour courses: “City as Text: A D.C.
-Exploration” and “Art & Architecture in Washington.”
+Students take two three-credit courses: one in the "Art and Architecture of Washington" and the other called "The Congressional Experience: Policy Development and Strategic Engagement".
 These meet in the evenings, with field trips and other meetings on some weekends.

-• Students also take three “Washington Weekend Seminars.”
+Normally, students also take three "Washington Weekend Seminars."
 These are one-hour, P/F courses on specific topics in and around Washington.
-They are taught by faculty members from Centre and Butler University.
-They have been very popular with students in the past, covering Political Polling, International Sports Marketing, the Federal War on Drugs, the Declaration of Independence, History of the Holocaust Museum, the World after 9/11, Washington Theatre, Science and Public Policy, and American Islam.
+They are taught by faculty members from Centre and Butler University who typically hold class Thursday evening with further discussion and site visits on Friday and Saturday (and sometimes on Sunday mornings).
+They have been very popular with students in the past, covering Political Polling, International Sports Marketing, the Federal War on Drugs, the Declaration of Independence, the History of the Holocaust Museum, the World after 9/11, US-Russian Relations, etc. Please note: Washington Weekend Seminars are suspended for Fall of 2022.

 Deadlines & Requirements